The Crusonia Syndicate

 Invite Only

-The designers, builders, leaders, and owners of System C infrastructure.
-Proprietary deal access, reduced implementation risk, and accelerated time-to-market.
+The designers, builders, and owners of System C infrastructure.
+They accept the roundabout bet—sacrificing near-term cash flows to build instruments of disproportionate future return.
+Proprietary deal access, reduced implementation risk, and first-mover position in the new architecture.

 The Order